PRD Planning Pipeline

 • Stories that should depend on each other but don't

-• Unnecessary dependencies that would serialize work that could run in parallel
+• Unnecessary dependencies that serialize work that could run in parallel

-• A story that's similar to existing code might deserve a lower rating
+• Story that's similar to existing code → consider a lower tier or 0 audit passes to avoid over-scrutiny

 • End of a meaningful feature set